Im-Tarun/rideEase/backend/readme.md

 ## POST /api/user/register

 ### Description
 This endpoint registers a new user.
 It validates the provided email, ensures the first name is at least 3 characters long, and the password is at least 6 characters long.
 On success, it returns the registered user data and a JWT token.

 ### Request Body
 - **fullName** (object):
   - **firstName** (string, required): Minimum 3 characters.
-  - **lastName** (string, required)
+  - **lastName** (string, optional)
-- **emailId** (string, required): Must be a valid email.
+- **email** (string, required): Must be a valid email.
 - **password** (string, required): Minimum 6 characters.

 Example: